matiaskotlik/wine-lol-builds/README.md

 ### How to use

-Download the latest tar.gz file from releases, and extract all the files into the `/opt/wine-lol` directory (create this if needed).
-The run league with `WINEPREFIX=/full/path/to/install/folder /opt/wine-lol/bin/wine path/to/LeagueClient.exe`

-### Releases
-Releases are are built using `makepkg -si` on my arch machine using the PKGBUILD in the root folder of the repo.
+Download the latest release packages (.deb files) and install with `sudo dpkg -i /path/to/package.deb`